mikehacksthings/jast/README.md

 **Capturing Headers**
 `$ jast.py -u http://www.example.com -o /path/for/report --headers`

-By default, Jast will wait up to 30 seconds for a host to respond before taking a screenshot.
-To control this timeout, use the `--timeout` flag, supplying the number of seconds that Jast should wait before moving on.

-**Modifying Timeout**
-`$ jast.py -u http://www.example.com -o /path/for/report --timeout=5`

 Finally, you can control the image size by passing a `--size` parameter to specify the size of the browser window.
 By default, Jast will use a window size of 800x600.